John Love (general): Later life

 Starting in 1863, Love was a real estate broker at Indianapolis, Indiana.
 Love also began his connection with the Gatling Gun Company before the end of the American Civil War.
 After Richard J. Gatling set up his factory in Indianapolis in 1862, Love bought stock in the company, and also represented the company as it presented the gun for sale to the United States, China, Japan, Turkey, and throughout Europe in 1867.
 Love, though he began selling his stock in 1873, continued to represent the company a year later.

 In 1880, Love was appointed by Congress to be a manager of the National Home for Disabled Volunteer Soldiers.

 Love was a Mason and master of Ancient Landmarks lodge of Indianapolis for several years as well as a charter member of the Scottish Rite.
 The "Franklin Democrat" obituary for John Love, February 4, 1881, states that he was a member of the State House Commission at the time of his death.

+Death and legacy

 John Love died of heart disease on January 29, 1881, at Indianapolis, Indiana.
 He is buried at Crown Hill National Cemetery.